wassfila/elwoodp-dev/src/pages/articles/how-to-hide-api-keys.md

 ### Using the Serverless Function

 Now simply make an HTTP request to the serverless function to  get the data.
-Here is an example I used in my project using Fetch.
+The following is an example I used in my project using Fetch.

 ```js
 async function getRandomCharacter(error) {